jacobmaynard/slogger/README.rst

 channel (required)
 ~~~~~~~~~~~~~~~~~~

-Set which channel id you want to post to, e.g. "C0XXXXXXXXX".
+Set which channel id you want to post to, e.g. "#devops".

 username
 ~~~~~~~~